 Yes.
 This issue applies to all councils, as all face similar fundraising constraints and heavy dependence on product sales.
-A movement-wide policy update would allow councils to innovate and adapt their fundraising strategies while engaging girls more meaningfully.
+A movement-wide discussion could lead GSUSA/councils to innovate and adapt their fundraising and diversification strategies while engaging girls more meaningfully.
 Councils with successful models can lead the way and share best practices across the Movement.
 Additionally, youth philanthropy builds leadership skills.
 For instance: